ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_checklist.rst

 Objective requirements
 ----------------------

+To contribute a module to Ansible, you must:

 * write your module in either Python or Powershell for Windows
 * use the ``AnsibleModule`` common code
 * support Python 2.6 and Python 3.5 - if your module cannot support Python 2.6, explain the required minimum Python version and rationale in the requirements section in ``DOCUMENTATION`` ## TODO confirm required python versions